How to improve your child’s ISEB test scores

 Our top passing ISEB pre-tests tips, incl ISEB’s own practice pre-tests

-1. Your first step is always to check which private school entry test your chosen schools use.
-In this case that the ISEB Common Pre-test is part of the private school’s entry requirements.
-This is increasingly the case.
-Parents can search the ISC independent schools list to find more info on their specific private school’s entry requirements.
+1. Your first step is checking which private school entry test your chosen schools use.
+Whether the ISEB Common Pre-test is part of the private school’s entry requirements.

 What is the ISEB pre-test?